mli/new-docs/python/guide/packages/gluon/normalization/normalization.md

 * **Step 1** is to calculate the mean and standard deviation of the entire training dataset.
 You'll usually want to do this for each channel separately.
 Sometimes you'll see normalization on images applied per pixel, but per channel is more common.
 * **Step 2** is to use these statistics to normalize each batch for training and for inference too.

-Tip: A `BatchNorm` layer at the start of your network will have a similar effect (see next section).
-You won't need to manually calculate and keep track of the normalization statictics.
+Tip: A `BatchNorm` layer at the start of your network can have a similar effect (see 'Beta and Gamma' section for details on how this can be achieved).
+You won't need to manually calculate and keep track of the normalization statistics.

 Warning: You should calculate the normalization means and standard deviations using the training dataset only.
 Any leakage of information from you testing dataset will effect the reliability of your testing metrics.